 When I would complain how hard jewelry fabrication especially bezel making, my patient and kind jewelry teacher Carol Berger Taylor would be quick to remind me that “if it were easy, everyone would be doing it.”
 In whatever you’re doing you may feel inadequate or feel like it’s not perfect.
 When you can move away from that and focus on finishing you can leverage your procrastination, level your perfectionism and get more done.

 My high school art teacher, David Robinson an accomplished ceramicist and painter gave me the best advice of all.
 “Make a mark on the page.”
 You could be writing an email, working on a project or starting a painting, just get started.
 Get into action.

 If you struggle with procrastination join me at Ironwood Public Library on March 28 from 6:00 pm -7:30 for a workshop on Leveraging Your Procrastination.
 Learn ways to take control of your workday. https://www.phoenixpubliclibrary.org/hive/programs/productivity-series

 Another workshop to attend is at Grotto Gallery in Tempe.
 This four-part productivity series is geared to artist who need to get more productive with their work. http://www.az-artisanscollective.com/calendar.html

-Margo Brown is a Certified Coach in Productivity and Professional Organizer with Wave Productivity.
+Margo Crawford is a Certified Coach in Productivity.
 As a Productivity Expert she works with entrepreneurs, small business owners and business professionals to help them get more focused, organized and productive in their workplace.
-She serves the Tempe and Phoenix area in Arizona and does phone coaching internationally.
+She coaches by phone nationally and in person in Phoenix, Providence and Boston.
 If you want to get more productive and organized in your office call 602-677-8275 or email firstname.lastname@example.org